McLane History: Engineering Legacy, OEM Partnerships, and Brand Evolution

 - The McLane Difference: McLane stands out for its "Armor-Plate" steel reels and induction-hardened bedknives.
 While many modern brands have shifted toward lighter plastic components, McLane maintains a heavy-duty, tool-and-die engineering standard.

-Is my vintage Craftsman reel mower or John Deere edger a McLane?
+Is my vintage Craftsman reel mower or vintage John Deere edger a McLane?

 During the 1970s and 1980s, McLane served as a major Original Equipment Manufacturer (OEM), producing "white label" machinery for iconic retailers like Sears and Montgomery Ward.
 Even when sold under a retailer's private name, the underlying build quality remained consistent with McLane's standards.